bmckenzie93/immersedInArt/README.md

   [3:08pm]
   I've been working on these key cards this whole time..
 Ive been trying to get the text to change on hover using only css and I found a new way using the data attribute.
 Now that I am doing it this way I no longer need to position a card back absolutely over the card front on hover, so Im having to re-write the html and css to remove the card back's that I had made and put the flex containers on other elements now zZzzzz

+  [4:17pm]
+  That was so fun!
+It took a while to get it to work but I finally got it to do what I wanted!!
+The text changes on hover and the icon stays above too.
+I had to do some psudo-selecting a few levels deep to get it to work. yay!
 }